Arrhythmias in Children

 Sick sinus syndrome.
 The heart's natural pacemaker (sinus node) doesn't work as it should.
 A child usually has both bradycardia and tachycardia.
 It may occur in children who have had open heart surgery.
 A child may not have symptoms.
 A child with symptoms may be tired or dizzy, or may faint.

 Complete heart block.
 The electrical signal from the upper to lower chambers is blocked.
-The heart usually beats more slowly.
+The heart usually beats considerably more slowly.
 This problem may happen after heart surgery or be caused by heart disease.
+It may cause a child to faint.

 What causes an arrhythmia?